Joint attack detection and secure state estimation of cyber-physical systems

-The paper addresses secure state estimation of cyber-physical systems subject to switching signal attacks and injection of counterfeit measurements.
-In particular, the random set paradigm is adopted in order to model the switching nature of the signal attack and the fake measurement injection via Bernoulli and/or Poisson random sets.
-The problem of jointly detecting a signal attack and estimating the system state in presence of fake measurements is then formulated and solved in the Bayesian framework leading to the analytical derivation of a hybrid Bernoulli filter that updates in real-time the joint posterior density of the detection attack Bernoulli set and of the state vector.
-A closed-form Gaussian-mixture implementation of the proposed hybrid Bernoulli filter is fully derived.
-Finally, the effectiveness of the developed tools for joint attack detection and secure state estimation is tested on two case-studies concerning a benchmark system with direct feedthrough and a standard IEEE power network application. \\
+\abstract This paper deals with secure state estimation of cyber-physical systems subject to switching (on/off) attack signals and injection of fake packets (via either packet substitution or insertion of extra packets).
+The random set paradigm is adopted in order to model, via \emph{Random Finite Sets} (RFSs), the switching nature of both system attacks and the injection of fake measurements.
+The problem of detecting an attack on the system and jointly estimating its state, possibly in the presence of fake measurements, is then formulated and solved in the Bayesian framework for systems with and without direct feedthrough of the attack input to the output.
+This leads to the analytical derivation of a \emph{hybrid Bernoulli filter} (HBF) that updates in real-time the joint posterior density of a Bernoulli attack RFS and of the state vector.
+A closed-form Gaussian-mixture implementation of the proposed hybrid Bernoulli filter is fully derived in the case of invertible direct feedthrough.
+Finally, the effectiveness of the developed tools for joint attack detection and secure state estimation is tested on two case-studies concerning a benchmark system for unknown input estimation and a standard IEEE power network application.

-\section{INTRODUCTION}
+\section{Introduction}